yandex/porto/porto.md

 counter: unlinked volume will be destroyed automatically.
 By default volume is linked to the container that created it: "self", "/" for host.

-Each link might define target path for exposing volume inside container when it starts.
+Each link might define target path for exposing volume inside container.
 This path also works as alias for volume path for requests from container.

 Link also might restrict access to read-only.

 By default volume unlink calls lazy **umount(2)** with flag MNT\_DETACH, strict unlink calls normal umount and fails if some files are opened.